-We assume that there are sufficiently many drivers to satisfy both first and second stage demand.
+We assume that there are sufficiently many drivers to satisfy both first and second-stage demand.
 Given an optimal first-stage solution $D_1^*$, we denote

-As we mention earlier, we primarily focus on the setting where the first stage cost is the average weight of matching between $D_1$ and $R_1$, and the second stage cost is the bottleneck matching cost between $D\setminus D_1$ and $S$.\footnote{The bottleneck matching problem is to find a maximum matching that minimizes the length of the longest edge.} We refer to this variant as the \textit{Two-Stage Robust Matching Bottleneck Problem} (\textbf{TSRMB}).
-We also consider several other cost variants and present results in Section \ref{sec:variants}.
-Formally, let $M_1$ be the minimum weight perfect matching between $R_1$ and $D_1$, and given a scenario $S$, let $M_2^S$ be the bottleneck matching between the scenario $S$ and the available drivers $D\setminus D_1$, then the cost functions for the TSRMB are:

-The difference between the first and second stage metric is motivated by the fact that the plateform has access to the current requests and can exactly compute the cost of matching these first stage requests.
-On the other hand, to ensure the robustness of the solution over the second stage uncertainty, we require for all second stage assignments to have low waiting times by accounting for the maximum wait time in every scenario.
-Note that we choose the first stage cost to be the average matching weight instead of the total weight for homogeneity reasons, so that first and second stage costs have comparable magnitudes.
+As we mention earlier, we primarily focus on the setting where the first-stage cost is the average weight of matching between $D_1$ and $R_1$, and the second-stage cost is the bottleneck matching cost between $D\setminus D_1$ and $S$.\footnote{The bottleneck matching problem is to find a maximum matching that minimizes the length of the longest edge.} We refer to this variant as the \textit{Two-Stage Robust Matching Bottleneck Problem} (\textbf{TSRMB}).
+We also consider several other cost variants and present results in Section~\ref{sec:variants}.
+Formally, let $M_1$ be the minimum weight perfect matching between $R_1$ and $D_1$, and given a scenario $S$, let $M_2^S$ be the bottleneck matching between the scenario $S$ and the available drivers $D\setminus D_1$, then the cost functions for the TSRMB are: The difference between the first and second-stage metric is motivated by the fact that the platform has access to the current requests and can exactly compute the cost of matching these first-stage requests.
+On the other hand, to ensure the robustness of the solution over the second-stage uncertainty, we require for all second-stage assignments to have low waiting times by accounting for the maximum wait time in every scenario.
+Note that we choose the first-stage cost to be the average matching weight instead of the total weight for homogeneity reasons, so that first and second-stage costs have comparable magnitudes.